European Studies: European Public Policy, Institutions and Governance

 We went on a two-day trip to Brussels and spoke to Business Europe, one of the biggest lobby groups there

-We understand that in these uncertain times it is difficult to assess what the academic year 2020-2021 looks like.
+The past 1,5 year the world has been dominated by the covid-19 crisis.
+The impact of the coronavirus on society has been huge and special measures have been taken to ensure a safe and healthy environment.
+We understand that in these uncertain times it is difficult to assess what the academic year looks like.
 These uncertainties logically raise many questions: How about safety in Maastricht?
-What will education look like at FASoS?
+What does education look like at FASoS?
 What can you expect from student life?
-We can't give a conclusive answer to all these questions, but we can try to help you as best we can.
-Please visit our information pages to see what your study programme looks like at the beginning of this academic year.

 Assem Dandashly, Hylke Dijkstra and Gergana Noutcheva have been awarded a Horizon 2020 grant.